Hey What's That Frequently Asked Questions

 You can also make your queries visible to everyone who visits the site.
 All panoramas will show you all the panoramas that you have generated (along with those that other users have made public).
 Click on a map marker or a name in the list to delete or to change the public/private status of your own queries.

-By telephone?
-How do I do this by telephone?
+By email?
+How do I do this by email?

 Email to .
 You can send either your latitude and longitude or an address.
 In either case we ignore the subject line, but the request comprises the entire body of the message, so don't send HTML formatted messages or any extra text.

 For latitude and longitude, send just the latitude and longitude.
-Follow the coordinates with a 'p' if you want the system to where it thinks the peak is (but no more than 100 feet away).
-Latitude and longitude can be entered exactly as described above, and the email system only covers the continental US, so longitudes are assumed to be negative.
+Follow the coordinates with a p if you want the system to run the computations from where it thinks the peak is (but no more than 100 feet away).
+Latitude and longitude can be entered exactly as described above; be sure to use negative values for west longitudes and south latitudes.
 For example, the email message body

 asks for latitude 44°21'7" north longitude 69°32'1" west, adjusted to the highest spot within 100 feet, and